Lawn Care Franchise

 Is Lawn Care a Good Business?

 It is.
-Like anything, it has its pros and cons, but overall, your own lawn care business is a great opportunity.
+Like anything, it has its pros and cons, but overall, your own lawn care business is a great franchise opportunity.
 This $80 billion annual industry is growing and resilient.
 You can offer a wide array of services year-round and even during crises.
-The franchise will also tell you the best way on how to start up, but there’s little to worry about in terms of start-up costs, which is another pro.
+When you join one, the franchise will also tell you the best way on how to start up, but there’s little to worry about in terms of start-up costs, which is another pro.
 There’s no retail location needed, limited equipment and infrastructure beyond the one required for doing the job, and limited initial staffing costs.
 You can even start by doing it yourself, or with the help of just one other employee—at least at the beginning.

 There is big profit margins in the industry, as well as a stable and constant revenue stream, with 35 million households a year hiring a lawn care or landscaping service.